R-DESC/CORIOLIX_docs/docs/API_getting_started.md

 - A valid CORIOLIX account
 - Your username and password for basic authentication
-- OR an API token (if your institution uses token-based auth)
+- OR an API token (in development and coming soon)

 !!! warning "Security Note"
     Never hard-code passwords in your scripts.
 Use environment variables or configuration files that are not committed to version control.